Adrian0506/weather-data/README.md

 # weather-data

-You need moesifs cores extentison for this to work.

-search a city and get the weather and city name data and a list of other citys with similar names.

-Current bugs: Only works when you search the city twice
+Search for citys to view the tempatures and other stats.

+WIP.
+TODO:
+Fix up CSS.
+A function that allows user to click on a certain city A limit of results that show up with each search.